pkmasters/semaphore/README.md

 - **Deployment Pipelines**: Configure deployment pipelines for various environments.
 - **Custom Scripts**: Utilize custom scripts to fit your unique workflow needs.

-## Getting Started

-To get started with Semaphore, clone this repository to your local machine and follow the setup instructions provided in the documentation.

-## Configuration

-Configuration files for Semaphore are included in this repository.
-Modify them according to your project's requirements to ensure seamless integration with your codebase.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, please feel free to create a pull request or open an issue.